Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 `ComponentDataFromEntity`.

 However, unlike Unity’s ECS, each instance is tracked per entity.
-Taking from the example above, this means a job writing to EntityA’s PipeEmissionQueue can run simultaneously with a job writing to EntityB’s PipeEmissionQueue.
+Taking from the example above, this means a job writing to `EntityA`’s `PipeEmissionQueue` can run simultaneously with a job writing to `EntityB`’s `PipeEmissionQueue`.

 ### How the Dependencies are Updated

-Before the `OnUpdate` of the `SubSystem` executes, the system registers itself with the `LatiosWorld` as the active running system.
+Before the `OnUpdate` of the system executes, the system dispatcher registers it with the `LatiosWorld` as the active running system.
 From there, the `LatiosWorld` forwards all `Dependency` updates to that system and also records a list of all `Entity`-`ICollectionComponent` pairs which have been accessed and